 Spiritual growth is a strong component of the degree program at the School of Theology.
 Courses and programs are offered each year in spiritual direction, journal writing, mysticism, and prayer.
 Spiritual formation is integrated into the first-year course Practices of Faith, which is required of all Master of Divinity students.

 Effective preaching and teaching requires mastery of the use of English in writing and speaking.
 The Writing Works Program at the School of Theology is available to students each year.
 Students may be referred to the Writing Works Center by a dean or faculty member.
-The Writing Works consultants give plenary sessions on standard forms of citation, journal writing, and the use of English for nonnative speakers.
-The consultants are also available for individual advising.
-For more information, contact the Office of the Associate Dean for Community Life and Lifelong Learning.
+Writing Works consultants are also available for individual advising.

 Development & Alumni Relations Office

-With more than 3,700 alumni/ae, including graduates of all degree programs offered by the School of Theology, the Graduate School Division of Religious and Theological Studies, and the School of Religious Education and Social Services (closed in 1942), the School of Theology has a rich program of engagement with alumni.
-Our men and women alumni/ae represent a wide range of professions, including Christian ministry, nonprofit management and leadership, business and industry, and academia.
-Our alumni/ae live in the United States and in 49 countries around the world.
+With more than 3,700 alumni/ae, including graduates of all degree programs offered by the School of Theology, the Graduate School Division of Religious & Theological Studies, and the School of Religious Education & Social Services (closed in 1942), the School of Theology has a rich program of engagement with alumni.
+Our alumni/ae represent a wide range of professions, including Christian ministry, nonprofit management and leadership, business and industry, and academia.
+Our alumni/ae live in the United States and in 49 other countries around the world.

 - Collaboration with graduating students to designate a specific class gift, establishing a legacy for each graduating class.